7ing7ing/drum-machine/README.md

-# drum-machine
-FreeCodeCamp drum-machine project

-Drum machine done with React's functional components and state hook.
+# Drum machine

+:page_facing_up:Description:

+- A drum machine where each button plays a different sound, and shows the name of it at the same time.
+It also has a volume toggle.

+:wrench:Technologies used:

+- HTML, CSS, Javascript
+- React (functional components, state hook)
+- Bootstrap

+:link:Link:
+- 7ing7ing.github.io/drum-machine/